Extreme events in dynamical systems and random walkers: A review: Prediction of extreme events in dynamical system

 \subsection{Prediction of extreme events using machine learning approach}

-Reservoir computing is a powerful tool for model-free prediction of extreme events in dynamical systems.
+Reservoir computing is one of the powerful tools for model-free prediction of extreme events in dynamical systems.
 This approach employs a nonlinear input-output neural network with randomly generated values of the parameters, and uses linear regression to choose ``output weights" that fit the network output to a set of ``training data".
-This approach is computationally simpler compared with other artificial neural network approaches, since only output weights are adjusted by the training process, while the network parameters are fixed.
+This approach is computationally simpler compared to the other artificial neural network approaches, since only output weights are adjusted during the training process, while the network parameters are fixed.
 Recently, the reservoir computer has been successfully used to predict various low-dimensional and spatiotemporal chaotic systems which do not belong to the class of models generating extreme events.
 The underlying principle for reservoir computing is as follows: